-Prepared by: Sandra Cole, Director of Finance and Governance
+Members commended all the good work Solace, led by the Chief Executive, is carrying out in relation to requesting support.
+Proposed by Councillor Wilson Seconded by Councillor Hamill and agreed that the report be noted.

-4.11 FI/FIN/043 COLLECTION OF RATES - LAND AND PROPERTY SERVICES (LPS)

-As part of the 2020/21 Emergency Financial Plan of Council assumptions were made in relation to the level of Rates Collection in year this has been used to produce scenarios which identify gaps in funding to deliver Council services.
+NO ACTION 4.11 FI/FIN/043 COLLECTION OF RATES - LAND AND PROPERTY SERVICES (LPS) As part of the 2020/21 Emergency Financial Plan of Council assumptions were made in relation to the level of Rates Collection in year this had been used to produce scenarios which identify gaps in funding to deliver Council services.
 SOLACE on behalf of all eleven Councils had previously asked Land and Property Services (June 2020) for more information on the forecasting model used for collection of rates.

-This request has been followed up by a letter from this Council enclosed requesting specific information in relation to Antrim and Newtownabbey Borough Collection levels.
-The information requested is even more important now as we progress the rate setting process for 2021/22
+This request had been followed up by a letter from this Council (circulated) requesting specific information in relation to Antrim and Newtownabbey Borough Collection levels.
+The information requested is even more important now as we progress the rate setting process for 2021/22 Proposed by Alderman Cosgrove Seconded by Councillor Foster and agreed that the report be noted.

-Prepared by: Sandra Cole, Director of Finance and Governance

-4.12 PT/CI/029 LOCAL GOVERNMENT PERFORMANCE IMPROVEMENT DUTIES 2020-21

-Members are informed that correspondence (enclosed for Members' information) has been received from the Department for Communities regarding a decision to set aside the requirement to produce and publish a performance improvement plan for the 2020/21 year.
+NO ACTION 4.12 PT/CI/029 LOCAL GOVERNMENT PERFORMANCE IMPROVEMENT DUTIES 2020-21 Members were informed that correspondence (circulated) had been received from the Department for Communities regarding a decision to set aside the requirement to produce and publish a performance improvement plan for the 2020/21 year.
 Councils will be still be required to publish their performance improvement assessment report covering 2019/20, with a publication date of 30 September 2020.
 The Department is further considering the arrangements regarding performance improvement for the next few years and in doing so will be taking the views of Councils and the Local Government Auditor before submitting proposals for consideration by the Minister.

-Members' will be kept informed of progress on this matter.
+Members would be kept informed of progress on this matter.